It’s hard to find a trace of Jewish life in Liège and its area before the end of the 18th century.

-There is no trace of a Jewish presence in Liège before Belgian independence in 1830.
-Prior to that, Liège was still a principality directed by a prince-bishop.
+In 1811, only 24 Jews are registered there, and only 20 to 30 families at the end of the century.
 In 1914 the community, comprising Dutch and Alsatian Jews, was swollen by Russian Jews who had been taking prisoners by the Germans.
 Some of them settled in Liège from 1917.
 The international reputation of the École des Mines drew Jews from eastern Europe between the two world wars.

 Of a Community comprising about 2560 persons, about a third were murdered during the Holocaust.

 If only 594 Jews lived in Liège in 1959, that numbered reached 1500 in 1968.
 Then gradually lowered.

 Many of the city’s Jews have emigrated to Israel, and in at the same time, students and workers from France and Israel have taken an active part in the Community.

 The Synagogue de Liège, inaugurated in 1899, is a very interesting place to visit.
 Its architecture was influenced by various trends and arts.
 It has been listed in the Region of Wallonia’s Heritage in 2005.

 The other important place in town is the Jewish Cultural home.
 As its name indicates, it welcomes many cultural events and encounters.

 Michel Kichka devoted an album to his childhood in Liège and those memories difficult to share by his father Henri Kichka about the Holocaust.
 In his later years, Henri became an active participant in the sharing of his experience with high school students in Belgium.